Ishai-Marom/Microservices-Training/README.md

 # Microservices-Training

-## Excercise
+## Exercise

 In this exercise we'll have a little experience of how to create a small microservices based system.

 ### The Goal

 Having 2 different, custom created microservices that talk together with each other.
-Along the way, one team may decide to how their slice of the architechture works.
+Along the way, one team may decide to how their slice of the architecture works.
 For example, which database they communicate with.
 The other team is unaffected by this choice made by the first team.

 ### The Motive